mia-platform/documentation/docs/marketplace/add_to_marketplace/contributing_overview.md

 - **`defaultDocumentationPath`**: the APIs documentation path.
 - **`defaultResources`**: CPU and memory limitations of the service, which can be used to overwrite the default limitations imposed by DevOps Console for these parameters.
 - **`visibility`**: this property determines the visibility of the Marketplace item you are creating.
 If not set, the service will only be visible within the specified Company mentioned in the tenantId property.
-  - **`allTenants`**: a boolean that indicates whether your service should be visible to all other tenants, making it accessible if set to `true`.
+  - **`allTenants`**: a boolean that indicates whether your service should be visible to all other Companies, making it accessible if set to `true`.
+  - **`public`**: a boolean that indicates wether the Marketplace item is public and visible also to not logged in users.
 - **`providerId`**: the id of the provider that should be used to perform Git operations on your Marketplace item repository.
 If left unset, your project Git provider will be used instead.

 :::caution